-The Company holds investment in a wholly owned subsidiary VE Sonnedix Luxembourg Holdco 2 S.à r.l.
-VE Sonnedix Luxembourg GP S.à r.l. owns 0,003% shares of the Company and Sonnedix Holdco Spain B.V (the parent), incorporated in The Netherlands, owns 99,997% shares of the Company.
+The Company holds investment in a wholly owned subsidiary VE Sonnedix EquityCoS.L., which is incorporated in Spain.
+VE Sonnedix Luxembourg Holdco 1 S.C.A. (the parent), owns 100% shares of the Company and is controlled by Sonnedix Holdco Spain B.V., incorporated in The Netherlands.

-The Company has opted for an exemption conferred on it by the Article 1711-5 of the Luxembourg Company Law to draw up the consolidated financial statements, as the Group (the Company and its subsidiaries) is being consolidated in the financial statements of the ultimate parent company (Sonnedix España S.L.U.), which can be found at the registered office located at C/Principe de Vergara 108, 12F, 28002, Madrid, Spain.
+The Company has opted for an exemption conferred on it by the Article 1711-5 of the Luxembourg Company Law to draw up the consolidated financial statements, as the Group (the Company and its subsidiaries) is being consolidated in the financial statements of the ultimate parent company, Sonnedix España, S.L.U., which can be found at the registered office located at C/Principe de Vergara, 12th Floor, 28002, Madrid, Spain.
 Accordingly, these financial statements are the separate financial statements of the Company.